jakubthedeveloper/SimpleMarkdownBlog/readme.md

 ## Usage

-For an example usage, check this repository: (https://github.com/jakubthedeveloper/MarkdownBlogExample)[https://github.com/jakubthedeveloper/MarkdownBlogExample]
+For an example usage, check this repository: [https://github.com/jakubthedeveloper/MarkdownBlogExample](https://github.com/jakubthedeveloper/MarkdownBlogExample)

+Demo of the example blog has been published on the website [http://markdown-blog-preview.irok84.kei.pl/](http://markdown-blog-preview.irok84.kei.pl/)